Eva Hymes

 Living in the River

 I remember how obsessed I was with rooming and dorms when I first got into Dartmouth.
-I'd constantly peruse the housing website, looking at picture after picture of floor plans, room set ups, and placement on campus.
-Seeing as it was where I was going to live next year, I was hoping for something that would perfectly accommodate life as a freshman.
+I'd constantly peruse the housing website, looking at picture after picture of floor plans, room setups, and placement on campus.
+Seeing as it was where I was going to live next year, I was hoping for something that would perfectly accommodate life as a first-year student.

 - Where French Hall was on campus (Google Maps never disappoints)